Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 A linear analytic transcription may contain kinematic information, but it is not necessarily kinematographic as a writing system unless that information is organized as durable readable language text.

-The point is not to police boundaries for their own sake.

-The point is to keep the term from becoming a decorative synonym for "visual" or "movement-related."
+These boundaries keep the term from becoming a decorative synonym for "visual" or "movement-related."

 ## A worked typological contrast